windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/4_bash_quickstart/index.md

 ![Run hello world in Bash](./run_bash.png)

-You can also chose to [run your script from the CLI](../../../advanced/3_cli/index.mdx) with the pre-made Command-Line Interface call.
+You can also chose to [run the script from the CLI](../../../advanced/3_cli/index.mdx) with the pre-made Command-Line Interface call.

 ## What's next?